-I wrote another travel-blog about the only time I have been in a helicopter, with colourful photos from the geothermal area:
+I wrote another travel-blog about this my first helicopter ride, with colourful photos from the geothermal area:

 The distance from the parking lot to Nesjalaugar is 1.5 km and the educational path through Nesjalaugar geothermal area is 0.5 km long, the sign said.
 So we were now 2 km into our hike.

 The distance to Köldulaugar geothermal area was only 1.2 km according to the sign.
 I wanted to see more of this area and couldn't stop taking photos of the beautiful nature surrounding me.